 The Japanese media system has historically been dominated by five major TV networks, including the public broadcaster NHK, along with a handful of major national newspapers.
 These publications remain widely read even though their circulation is declining, and provide information in a sober style.
-However, because of their close personal links to political figures, which finds its institutionalized expression in the journalist club system, these newspapers rarely expose major scandals.
-Nonetheless, their editorials can be quite critical of government policy.
+However, because of their close personal links to political figures, which finds its institutionalized expression in the journalist club system (kisha kurabu), these newspapers rarely expose major scandals while freelancers are often locked out.
 Investigative journalism is typically undertaken by weekly or monthly publications.
 While some of these are of high quality, others are more sensationalist in character.
-International publications also expose scandals from time to time.

 Personnel changes at NHK after the Abe-led government took power produced a leadership that openly declared its intention to steer a pro-government course.
 The government's assertive approach has also been evident in other media areas.
+For these reasons, Japan is ranked 67th in the 2021 World Press Freedom Index.

-In recent years, social-media outlets such as YouTube, Line, Twitter and Facebook, along with the news channels based on them, have gained a considerable following.
-This also holds true for new online publications such as BuzzFeed Japan and Huffington Post.
+In recent years, social media outlets such as YouTube, Line, Twitter and Facebook, along with the news channels based on them, have gained a considerable following.
+This also holds true for new online publications such as BuzzFeed Japan and the Huffington Post.
 While the impact of the new media on the overall quality of information remains unclear, they do seem to be contributing to the emergence of so-called partisan media in Japan.